xding78/Sharing/glossary_draft.rst

 **Consortium Blockchain** |br|
 is a blockchain, where a pre-selected set of nodes handles consensus process.
 It is also called permissioned blockchain network that can be a hybrid model built between trusted entity model of private blockchains and low trust provided by the public blockchain.
 In this, the access to read the transactions can be public or restricted to the participants.
 Moreover, these types of blockchains may be referred to as “partially decentralized.” |br|
-*→ See also*: Blockchain_
+*→ See also*: Blockchain_, `Private Blockchain`_, `Public Blockchain`_

-.. _cryptoanalysis:

-**Cryptoanalysis** |br|
-The thesis of methods for understanding the meaning of the encrypted details, without accessing the secret details.

-.. _cryptojacking:

-**Cryptojacking** |br|
-is considered as a secret use of a device for mining cryptocurrency.

-.. _cold storage:
+.. _cryptography:

-**Cold Storage** |br|
+**Cryptography** |br|
-Users can keep cryptocurrencies in the cold storage.
-It comes in three forms including QR code, USB drive or a hardware wallet.
+Cryptography is the encryption and decryption of data.
+There are two main cryptographic concepts used in Blockchain, Hashing_ and `Digital Signatures`_.
+In general, there are three forms of encryption that are widely used, symmetric cryptography, asymmetric cryptography, and hashing.

 D
 ---

+.. _DAO:

+**DAO** |br|
+A DAO (Decentralized Autonomous Organization) can be thought of as a corporation, which runs without involving human intervention under the control of a trusted set of business rules.

 .. _dApps:

 **dApp** |br|
-decentralized application, Unlike a traditional application, it runs on the decentralized P2P network.
-For example, CryptoKitties is a famous cat breeding game.
-Also, it is an entirely open-source application, which operates autonomously and no entity can control the majority of its token.
+A dApp is a decentralized application that must be completely open-source, must operate autonomously, and with no entity controlling the majority of its tokens.

 .. _Dappbase:

 **Dappbase** |br|
 A MicroChain contract controls the Dapps on the MicroChain.
 It is available in the release of nuwa 1.0.8 and later.

-.. _DAO:
+.. _decentralization:

-**DAO** |br|
-A DAO (Decentralized Autonomous Organization) |br|
-DAO can be thought of as a corporation, which runs without involving human intervention under the control of a trusted set of business rules.
-The DAO |br|
+**Decentralization** |br|
-Quite different from A DAO, it is a venture capital fund, built on the Ethereum and can cause a hard and soft fork.
-Decription is the process used to turn cipher-text into plain text. |br| *→ See also*: Encryption_
+Decentralisation means the network operates on a peer-to-peer_ basis.
+A global network of computers use blockchain technology to jointly manage the database that records transactions_ instead of one central server.

 .. _Decryption:

-**Decryption**:

-.. _digital commodity:

-**Digital Commodity** |br|
+**Decryption** |br|
-is an electronically transferrable, scarce, intangible with a market value.
+Decryption is the process of taking encoded or encrypted text or other data and converting it back into text that you or the computer can read and understand.
+This term could be used to describe a method of unencrypting the data manually or unencrypting the data using the proper codes or keys.

-.. _digital identity:
+.. _difficulty:

-**Digital Identity** |br|
+**Difficulty** |br|
-is an online or networked identity that is claimed in cyberspace by a company, electronic device or individual.
+Difficulty refers to the difficulty level to verify blocks in the blockchain network in Proof-of-Work_ mining_.

 .. _digital signature:

+.. _digital signatures:

 **Digital Signature** |br|
-refers to the digital code, which is generated by public key encryption attached to an electronically transmitted document to check its content and the identity of the senders.
+Digital signature refers to the digital code, which is generated by `public key`_ encryption_ attached to an electronically transmitted document to check its content and the identity of the senders.
-Double Spending occurs when some amount of money is spent twice.

-.. _difficulty:

-**Difficulty** |br|
-refers to the difficulty level to verify blocks in the blockchain network in Proof-of-Work mining.
-Encryption is the process to turn the plain-text into a data stream (cipher-text) that seems like a meaningless and random sequence of bits. |br| *→ See also*: Decryption_

 .. _distributed ledger:

 **Distributed Ledger** |br|
-These types of databases are spread across various sites, institutions and countries.
-Records are stored across the network of decentralized nodes.
-Distributed Ledger doesn’t have its own currency and it can be either private or permissioned.
+Distributed ledgers are a type of database that are spread across multiple sites, countries or institutions.
+Distributed ledger data can be either “permissioned” or “un-permissioned” to control who can view it.

-.. _DYOR:
+.. _double-spending:

-**DYOR** |br|
+**Double-spending** |br|
-Do Your Own Research, DYOR is aimed at startups or entrepreneurs who are told to do their own research and didn’t rely on anyone else for their investment decisions.
-Since Cryptocurrency is a volatile platform, DYOR would be required whenever an investor decides to invest.
+Double-spending is a potential flaw in a digital cash scheme in which the same single digital token can be spent more than once.
+Unlike physical cash, a digital token consists of a digital file that can be duplicated or falsified.
+As with counterfeit money, such double-spending leads to inflation by creating a new amount of copied currency that did not previously exist.

 E
 ---